rodriguezgloria/DH110/Assignment06.md

 > Reasoning: Helvetica was selected because it is one of the most commonly used since it is very legible so I decided to hold it constant for the design to prevent any confusement.
 Therefore it should be easy for the users to identify where the headers are and recognize what the page signifies.
 Additionally, the size difference between the headers and the other text size is to easily distinguish them from each other.

 #### Color Scheme: Background + Primary (default text) + Focus
-> The color scheme involves a white background with a very minimalistic design which is accompanied by the primary default text of Helvetica throughout, and the focus regarding the buttons
+> The color scheme involves a white background with a very minimalistic design which is accompanied by the primary default text of Helvetica throughout that may very in color, and the focus regarding the buttons

-> Reasoning:
+> Reasoning: The reasoning for a white background is because it helps facilitate a clean fresh look that enables successful contrast in order to increase the accessibility aspects of the design which is very important.
+Additionally, a cool shade of blue was integrated to help direct the focus of the user

 #### Layout grid + Spacing
 Insert a picture.